-Thank you for your interest in Justice Rapid Response (JRR) and in our training program carried out in partnership with the Institute for International Criminal Investigations (IICI).
+Thank you for your interest in the Justice Rapid Response Expert Roster.
+All JRR recruitment courses are carried out in partnership with the Institute for International Criminal Investigations (IICI).

-Most of the information relevant to JRR training courses and application procedure are outlined in the Call for Nominations document for each course.
-However, should you still have a query, below you will find a list of frequently asked questions related to the JRR training program.
+Most of the information relevant to JRR recruitment courses and application procedure is outlined in the Call for Nominations for each course.
+However, should you still have a query, below you will find a list of frequently asked questions.

 Should you still find yourself without an answer, please do not hesitate to contact us directly at email@example.com

-It is not an invitation to attend the training course itself.
+The CfN is not an invitation to attend the recruitment course itself.

-The Call for Nominations is an invitation to be nominated to apply for a JRR training course.
-It is not an invitation to attend the training course itself.
+The Call for Nominations is an invitation to be nominated to apply for a JRR recruitment course.
+It is not an invitation to attend the recruitment course itself.
 All applicants must go through a competitive selection process.
-JRR, together with its training partners, will select participants amongst the nominees on the basis of the expertise identified for the course, their qualifications, languages and experience.
+JRR, together with its partners, will select participants amongst the nominees on the basis of the expertise identified for the course, their qualifications, languages and experience.
 All applicants will be notified of whether they have been selected or not.

 As JRR can provide a large pallet of surge capacity ranging from 60 different professional categories, the expertise sought for JRR courses also ranges a wide variety of professions such as criminal investigators (both national and international); Human Rights investigators; SGBV investigators; cyber investigators; ballistics experts; military experts; Human rights monitors and analysts; security specialists; witness protection specialists; mental health specialists providing counselling and psycho-social support in the context of international investigations; prosecutors; forensic pathologists; clinical forensic doctors; forensic document examiners; crime scene analysts and managers; child protection specialists; Criminal law and procedural law reform experts – including experience with justice sector capacity building programs, and experience with relevant legislative drafting; Transitional justice experts; IHL and IHRL specialists; and interpreters.